APogue/APogue.github.io/projects/documentation.md

 - model_config helps track which model is output to the script (not the api), then output that to track it via the logger

+	- this will just be output to a logger, no separate model config input file (see points below)

 - Because initially testing models + tweaking inputs frequently

 	- So use overwrite mode by default, but: